Calais (France) (AFP) -

 'It is Europe's deepest values -- humanism, respect for the dignity of each person -- that are in mourning,' Macron said.

-On the other side of the Channel, British Prime Minister Boris Johnson said he was 'shocked, appalled and deeply saddened by the loss of life at sea', following a crisis meeting with senior officials.
+Johnson said he was 'shocked, appalled and deeply saddened by the loss of life at sea', following a crisis meeting with senior officials.

 - Winter warning -